loopbackio/loopback-datasource-juggler/docs/definition-language.md

     }

 The composite id is (productId, locationId) for an inventory model.

+**Note: Composite ids are NOT supported as query parameters in REST APIs yet.**

 #### Property documentation
 * doc: Documentation of the property